Annual report 2024/2025

 • We worked with the WeProtect Global Alliance as part of their Civil Society Reference Group.

-• We are active members of the National Crime Agency-led Prevent Board and Protect and Prepare Boards.
+• We are active members of the National Crime Agency-led Prevent, Protect and Prepare Board.